pmqs/Compress-Raw-Bzip2/.github/README.md

-# Compress::Raw::Bzip2 - Low-Level Perl Interface to the bzip2 compression library
+# Compress::Raw::Bzip2 - Perl Interface to the bzip2 library

-`Compress::Raw::Bzip2` provides a Perl interface to the in-memory compression/uncompression functions from the bzip2 compression library.
+`Compress::Raw::Bzip2` provides a Perl interface to the in-memory compression/uncompression functions from the [bzip2](https://sourceware.org/bzip2/) compression library.

 For installation instructions see [README](../README).